 The kitchen uses a crisp layering of black and white.
 The foundation of this look is white walls and cabinetry painted Benjamin Moore Chantilly Lace paired with the island and pantry door painted Benjamin Moore Black Panther.
 The tuxedo look is warmed by open shelving and sections of cabinetry in natural wood.

-For the kitchen and pantry backsplash we featured Cle Tile’s 2″x6″ Zellige in Sea Salt.
+For the kitchen and pantry backsplash we featured Cle Tile’s 2″x6″ Zellige in Weathered White.
 We wanted the space to feel crisp and airy, but the Zellige ensures that it also feels warm and layered with texture.
 It’s a hint of Old World that adds depth to our new build.

 Moroccan Zeillige Tiles are handmade glazed terra cotta.
 They are incredibly beautiful and we used them throughout our Family Ties Custom Build.
 We love them for adding incredible dimension to a neutral space.
 Because the tiles are handmade, no two are exactly alike in either color or size.
 This adds a pretty artisan vibe to a space.